MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 ## Save a copy of the Usage Metrics report

 Use **Save as** to convert the usage metrics report to a regular Power BI report that you can customize to meet your specific needs.
-You can also use Power BI Desktop to build custom usage metrics reports based on the underlying dataset.
-See [Establish a connection to a published dataset](../connect-data/desktop-report-lifecycle-datasets.md#establish-a-power-bi-service-live-connection-to-the-published-dataset) for details.

 Better yet, the underlying dataset includes the usage details for all dashboards or reports in the workspace.
 This opens up more possibilities.
 You could, for example, create a report that compares the dashboards in your workspace, based on usage.
 Or you could create a usage metrics dashboard for your Power BI app by aggregating usage across all the content distributed within that app.
 See how to remove the filter and [see all usage metrics for the workspace](#see-all-workspace-usage-metrics) later in this article.

 ### Create a copy of the usage report